zaproxy/zaproxy-website/site/content/blog/2016-03-29-zap-newsletter-2016-march/index.md

 ### Community Scripts repo

-The Community Scripts repo is a collection of ZAP scripts written by the community, ie people like you :)
+The Community Scripts repo is a collection of ZAP scripts written by the community, i.e. people like you :)
 It lives on github: <https://github.com/zaproxy/community-scripts> and, not surprisingly, is structured so that it can be added as a script directory via the Script Options.
 It is also available as [an add-on](/docs/desktop/addons/community-scripts/) on the ZAP Marketplace.

 Hopefully that gives you an overview of the scripting support in ZAP.
 Future tutorials will go into scripting in more detail.
-In the meantime if you have any questions about ZAP scripting then we have a dedicated group where you can ask them: <https://groups.google.com/group/zaproxy- scripts>
+In the meantime if you have any questions about ZAP scripting then we have a dedicated group where you can ask them: <https://groups.google.com/group/zaproxy-scripts>

 ##  Upcoming Talks and Training

 ZAP will be featured in the OWASP Pune Chapter Meeting on March 31st in Pune (not surprisingly): [https://docs.google.com/forms/d/1uIbCJ8kF5xMeIB-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1](https://docs.google.com/forms/d/1uIbCJ8kF5xMeIB-C9_jvwvfEdex_Vly8CRU87Bupsws/viewform?c=0&w=1)

-**Adrian Winckles** will be demoing ZAP at the SecureCambridge Cyber Security Technology Showcase on April 5th in Cambridge: <http://isc2chapter-eastofengland.co.uk/>
+**Adrian Winckles** will be demoing ZAP at the SecureCambridge Cyber Security Technology Showcase on April 5th in Cambridge: <https://www.isc2chapter-eastofengland.co.uk/>

 **Azzedine RAMRAMI and Sebastien Gioria** will be demoing ZAP in their 'Securing your application with OpenSource tools' at Devoxx France on
-April 22nd in Paris: <http://cfp.devoxx.fr/2016/talk/HNE-6288/Securiser_son_developpement_avec_10_outils_open-source>
+April 22nd in Paris: <https://cfp.devoxx.fr/2016/talk/HNE-6288/Securiser_son_developpement_avec_10_outils_open-source>

-**Sumanth Damarla** ([@Sumanth_Damarla](http://www.twitter.com/Sumanth_Damarla)) will be giving a talk: "Securing Web @ZAP" at the I T.A.K.E
+**Sumanth Damarla** ([@Sumanth_Damarla](https://www.twitter.com/Sumanth_Damarla)) will be giving a talk: "Securing Web @ZAP" at the I T.A.K.E
-Unconference on May 19th in Bucharest: <http://itakeunconf.com/sessions/securing-web-zap/>
+Unconference on May 19th in Bucharest: <https://itakeunconf.com/sessions/securing-web-zap/>

 ##  Feedback